-The word “Ya-Ku-Za” means 8-9-3, a losing combination in a traditional Japanese card game, Oicho-Kabu (おいちょかぶ), that is similar to Blackjack, with the difference that in Oicho-Kabu the goal is to reach 19 instead of 21.
+The word “Ya-Ku-Za” means 8-9-3, a losing combination in a traditional Japanese card game named Oicho-Kabu (おいちょかぶ) that is similar to Blackjack, with the difference that in Oicho-Kabu the goal is to reach 19 instead of 21.
 The sum of 8, 9, and 3 is 20, which is good for nothing in the game.
 This is where the name comes from – those who are “good for nothing.”

-The exact origins of the yakuza are unclear, but some rumors affirm that it all goes back to the Edo period (18th century) when federations of gamblers and street traders evolved in time to become criminal syndicates.
-Others believe that they were masterless and homeless samurais (Kabukimono 傾奇者) from the early 17th century who began grouping together, creating families.
+The exact origins of the Yakuza are unclear, but some rumors affirm that it all goes back to the Edo period (18th century) when federations of gamblers and street traders evolved in time to become criminal syndicates.
+Others believe that they were masterless and homeless samurai (Kabukimono 傾奇者) from the early 17th century who began grouping together, thus creating families.

-One of the most iconic yakuza trademarks is a full body suit of ink.
-They symbolize the different clans’ badges and represent the person’s bravery because of the pain he endured during the process of the tattoo.
+One of the most iconic Yakuza trademarks is a full body suit of ink.
+They symbolize the different clans’ badges and represent the person’s bravery because of the pain he endured during the process of getting those tattoos.

-When most Japanese people see tattoos, they relate them to the yakuza and disapprove of them.
-In fact, the Mayor of Osaka even asked the employees working at the Osaka City Government to erase tattoos on their bodies if they had any.
+When most Japanese people see tattoos, they associate them to the Yakuza and disapprove of them.
+In fact, a former mayor of Osaka even asked the employees working at the Osaka City Government to erase tattoos on their bodies if they had any.

 Now you know better.
 If you see too many tattoos on a Japanese, he is probably a member of the yakuza.
 But do not panic!
-They are not as scary as they seem.
-They often take part in charity work after natural disasters around Japan and they would never hurt those who are not involved in their business.
+They would never hurt those who are not involved in their business.

 ・97 Things to Do in Osaka, the Japanese City of Street Food, Culture, and Comedy, in 2018